Skip to main content

 License automatically suspended if bond liability falls below the required amount or if an outstanding final court judgment exists (VC 11710)

-California Dealer License Categories
+Six Ways to Hold a California Dealer License

 New (Franchised) Dealer